Trickle flow pipes for farm dams

 A trickle flow pipe is a low cost, easy to build structure, designed to intercept the small overflows at the top of the spillway and deliver it safely back into the base of the natural drainage line.

-Figure 3 gives a simple method for estimating likely trickle flows.
-The size of pipe necessary to carry such flows will depends mainly the effective head of water and on internal pipe friction.
+The size of pipe needed to carry the flows depends mainly on the effective head of water and on internal pipe friction.

 A trickle pipe is not intended to carry all flows, but only those that are likely to cause regular saturation of the by-wash.
 Once the runoff flows exceed the capacity of the pipe, water moves down the spillway.